 Following is a summary of policy changes proposed to facilitate the operation and management of HANO's programs.
-There are no policy changes for HANO's Housing Choice Voucher Program (HCV) Administrative Plan.
-HANO has continued to make notable policy changes for the Public Housing (PH) Admissions and Continued Occupancy Policy (ACOP).
-Both documents are available on the Agency's website at www.hano.org.
+There are no policy changes for HANO's Public Housing (PH) Admissions and Continued Occupancy Policy (ACOP).
+HANO's Housing Choice Voucher Program (HCV) Administrative Plan has changes summarized below.
+HANO is also apply for a Section 18 disposition which is explained below.
+Policy documents are available on the Agency's website at www.hano.org.